formix/MegaCityOne/MegaCityOne/doc/api.md

 ---
-##### M:MegaCityOne.JudgeDredd.Load

- Search for a JusticeDepartment implementation in the calling library.

----
 ##### M:MegaCityOne.JudgeDredd.Load(System.String)

  Search in the given path a library that may contains one or more JusticeDepartment.
 If found, adds the laws obtained to Dredd's AI.